Camille Ournac

 Camille Ournac (31 August 1845 – 24 February 1925) was a wine merchant, miller and French politician.
-In his political life he was member of the Departmental council, socialist mayor of Toulouse where he initiated several reforms and improvements to the city.
+In his political life, he was a member of the Departmental council, and socialist mayor of Toulouse where he initiated several reforms and improvements to the city.
 He later became senator for Haute-Garonne in the Third French Republic.

 Life

 Born in Toulouse on 31 August 1845, Camille Ournac, became a wholesale wine merchant, a miller and then Conseil général of French Departments, Ournac was the first of a succession of radical socialist mayors of Toulouse who founded the labor exchange and set up the first horse-drawn streetcars in the city.
-His tenure was from 20 May 1888 until October 1892.
+His tenure was from 20 May 1888 until 12 October 1892.

 Like his brother Henry, Ournac was a cartoonist, signing his works "Ka-Mill".
-He was made a knight of the Legion d'honneur in 1889.
+He was made a knight of the Légion d'honneur in 1889.
 Ournac's son, Jean, died in Royan age thirty-six on 15 December 1911 while his father, Camille, was 79 years of age when he died on 24 January 1925 in Toulouse.